About Intracytoplasmic Sperm Injection (ICSI)

 - Low sperm count

-- Unexplained fertilization failure by conventional IVF or poor fertilization in previous IVF cycles
+- Unexplained fertilisation failure by conventional IVF or poor fertilisation in previous IVF cycles

 - Severe structural abnormalities of the sperm

-- Low sperm motility or total sperm immotility such as Kartagener’s Syndrome, an inherited condition where defective sperm tail that hampers tail movement.
+- Low sperm motility or no sperm motility such as Kartagener’s Syndrome, an inherited condition where defective sperm tail that hampers tail movement.

 - Epididymal or testicular sperm obtained from azoospermic males (no sperm present in the semen).

 - Retrograde ejaculation (where there is a reverse direction of ejaculate into the bladder)

 - After ICSI, the egg is then checked to see if fertilisation had occurred.
 Fertilised eggs are then separated from unfertilised eggs for further culturing.